w3c/wcag3/guidelines/groups/error-handling/correct-errors/redundant-cueing-in-errors-provided.md

 Error messages are visually identifiable using at least two of the following:

-* An internally consistent symbol.
+* A symbol that is consistent throughout the :term[product].
 * Color that differentiates the error message from surrounding :term[content].
 * Text that clearly indicates the error.